-Free to visit, Gorgie City Farm is a lovely community run initiative to educate inner-city kids about farming & food production.
-A carton of animal feed is just 20p and kids can safely get close to the animals and hand-feed sheep and pigs.
+Free to visit, Gorgie City Farm is a lovely community run initiative to educate inner-city kids about farming and food production.
+Buy a carton of animal feed and kids can safely get close to the animals and hand-feed sheep and pigs.

 “Lots of fun!
-My boys love it!”
-Roisin F.
+My boys love it!” – Roisin F.

 Just a 15 minute walk from the city centre, the Royal Botanic Gardens are an oasis of calm with 70 acres of trees, shrubs and lush gardens.
 If it’s wet, you can take refuge in the warm, balmy Victorian Palm House.
 Enjoy guided garden walks from the John Hope Gateway entrance or tour the exhibitions in Inverleith House.
-One of Pamela C.‘s family favourites, the garden regularly hosts cultural activities with music, stories and crafts.
-There is also a restaurant onsite.
+Watch out for all the squirrels!

-Attend a free lunch-time talk or view a wonderful collection of art (including Scotland’s favourite painting, The Reverend Robert Walker Skating on Duddingston Loch) as well as world-class temporary exhibitions.
+Attend a free lunchtime talk or view a wonderful collection of art at the Scottish National Gallery, including Scotland’s favourite painting, The Reverend Robert Walker Skating on Duddingston Loch, as well as world-class temporary exhibitions.